Orange County Staffing News

 COVID 19 – Every Change, No Matter How Bad, Has A Balancing Upside

 As business owners realize that staff working from home, usually produces major productivity benefits.
-That their proximity is also no longer relevant, it is only a tiny step for them to make the next leap and gain even greater cost benefits.
-Shifting to lower cost international workers, (virtual assistants) will naturally follow.
+That their proximity is also no longer relevant, it is only a tiny step for them to take the next leap and gain even greater cost benefits.
+Shifting to lower-cost international workers, (virtual assistants) will naturally follow.

 Having personally spent years working in an office cube I, like a lot of people, struggle to find anything positive to say about that environment!